amksperling/RailGunDuckies/README.md

 - 3 levels of difficulty!
 Adjusting gun power is really helpful on hard mode.

 - added a global camera to fully appreciate the world (control with arrow keys)

+-caps lock support (the program still works if caps lock is on and you don't realize it!)

 - Extra keys implemented:
 	- 'f' toggles fullscreen mode